Doctor De Soto: Plot

 The story is about Dr. De Soto, a mouse dentist who lives in a world of anthropomorphic animals.
 He and his wife, who serves as his assistant, work together to treat patients with as little pain as possible.
 Dr. De Soto uses different chairs, depending on the size of the animal, or simply has the patient sit on the floor, using a stepladder or with Mrs. De Soto guiding her husband with a system of pulleys for treating extra-large animals.
 They refuse to treat any animal who likes to eat mice.

 One day, a well-dressed fox with a toothache drops by and begs for treatment.
 Dr. De Soto feels pity for the fox and Mrs. De Soto suggests they risk it, so they admit the fox as a patient.
 They give the fox some anesthetic and proceed to treat the bad tooth.
-However, while under anesthesia, the fox unknowingly exclaims how he loves to eat mice (including with a dry, white wine).
+While under anesthesia, however, the fox unknowingly exclaims how he loves to eat mice (including with a dry, white wine).
 The De Sotos remove the bad tooth, and tell the fox to come back the next day to get a false tooth.
 On his way home, the fox notes that it is crass to try to eat the creature that had just relieved him of much pain, but still doesn't dismiss the idea.
 Later that night, Dr. and Mrs. De Soto, as she prepares the new tooth of gold, debate whether to readmit the fox.
 Dr. De Soto feels it was foolish to trust a fox, but Mrs. De Soto says she thinks the fox was reacting to the anesthetic in his comments.
 In the end Dr. De Soto vows, as his father taught him, to finish the job he started, but they formulate a plan to protect themselves.